fireship-io/fireship.io/hugo/content/lessons/flutter-for-js-developers/index.md

 - Widget 👉  Component
 - `build` 👉 `render`

-As you may have guessed, , which can be called when state changes.
+As you may have guessed, Flutter has components similar to those in React, with a build method that can be called when state changes.

 {{< file "typescript" "index.ts" >}} {{< highlight typescript >}}
 import React from 'react';